smsatheesh/DSA-in-JAVA-with-Problems/ALGORITHMS/Dynamic Programming/Problems/DynamicApproach_Fibonacci/README.md

 >>>  ***Dynamic Programming*** is a techinque that breaks the problems into sub-problems and save those results for future
 >>>	 so that we do not need to compute again.
 The sub-problems are optimized to optimize the overall solution is known as
->>>  *optimal substructur property*.
+>>>  *optimal substructure property*.
 The main use of dynamic programming is to find optimal solution, i.e., the problem either
 >>>  requires minmal or maximum solution.